dailystory/docs/articles/changelog/2020/september.md

 * Inline menus need to be consistent
 * Main nav documentation link opens full docs
 * Invitation javascript has bugs with setting the password - should be a separate Js file
+* Text Automation has issue with duplicate contact records sharing the same mobile number

 ## September 8, 2020
 * Bug Paused campaign has wrong message